Rugby road closures: more than a dozen for motorists to avoid over the next fortnight

 Advertisement

-• M1, from 9pm August 7 to 6am August 22, slight delays (under 10 minutes): M1 northbound and southbound, junction 16 to junction 19, Lane closures for electrical works.

-• A5, from 8pm August 22 to 5am August 23, slight delays (under 10 minutes): A5 northbound and southbound, Gibbet roundabout to Magna Park, temporary traffic signals due to maintenance works.
+• A5, from 8.54pm August 12 to 4pm September 4, slight delays (under 10 minutes): A5 Hinckley, traffic signals on behalf of Severn Trent Water.

-• M45, from 6am August 14 to 8pm August 23, slight delays (under 10 minutes): M45 westbound, Dunchurch to Thurlaston Interchange, Lane closure for survey works.

 Advertisement